 It comes complete with your very “own personal airstrip means you can fly in, or out, with the minimum of fuss – and all for just $NZ850,000”.

 Read the full article here.

-Well, while NZ may be better off than many, we’d certainly say particularly if you’re in a city it would pay to be prepared.
-If you read the full article you’ll notice most of the properties mentioned are fairly remote.
-For good reason, the more people around the higher the odds of trouble brewing.
+Well, while New Zealand may be better off than many, if you’re in a city it would pay to be prepared.
+Reading the full article you’ll notice most of the properties mentioned are fairly remote.
+For good reason, the more people around, the higher the odds of trouble brewing.

 Also New Zealand won’t necessarily escape a global economic crisis completely unscathed.

-We recently posted a video on our sister site looking at this topic:
+We have previously posted a video on our sister site looking at this topic: